bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **I seek Happiness and Knowledge.**

 I am curious about the Nature and Purpose of The World.

-**What is the Purpose of The World?**

 **I am curious about the Brain, the foundation of Reality Experience and Intelligence.**